Blog - K2view

 AI can be a game-changer for customer service, but you must implement it carefully to get the most out of it.
 Here are some best practices to consider:

-Pay close attention to data privacy and security
+1. Pay close attention to data privacy and security

 AI relies on customer data to work effectively, so businesses must ensure that data is collected, stored, and used securely.
 For example, LLM guardrails must assure that only one customer’s data is accessible for a query concerning them.

-Ensure seamless AI integration with your customer service platforms
+2. Ensure seamless AI integration with your customer service platforms

 AI should work smoothly with existing customer service platforms, CRM systems, and communication tools.
 A well-integrated RAG architecture enhances efficiency without disrupting workflows.

-Train your LLM continuously
+3. Train your LLM continuously

 Your LLM learns over time, but needs to start with excellent prompt engineering, fine-tuning, and updating to stay accurate and effective.
 Monitor the performance of your GenAI apps periodically and adjust it based on real customer interactions.

-Maintain the right human-AI balance
+4. Maintain the right human-AI balance

 AI should support, but not necessarily replace, human agents.
 Complex or sensitive customer issues may still need the human touch, so it’s important to have a clear handoff between AI and live agents.

-Let your customers choose between Ben or Bot
+5. Let your customers choose between Ben or Bot

 Some customers prefer human interaction, so be sure to provide an easy way for them to switch from AI to a live agent upon request.

-GenAI Data Fusion solves this problem by retrieving structured customer data from any source and enriching your LLM prompts with it in less than a second.
-Conversational AI latency of under 200ms powers your virtual assistants and chatbots to generate instantaneous responses that are not only accurate but also highly personalized – allowing your GenAI tools to address your customers’ needs in a way that feels more human and caring.
+K2view GenAI Data Fusion powers AI in customer service by ensuring that your LLM is fed only the freshest and most accurate enterprise data.
+It retrieves structured customer data from any source and then enriches your LLM prompts with it in less than a second.
+Conversational AI latency of under 200ms enables your virtual assistants and chatbots to generate instantaneous responses that are not only accurate but also highly personalized – allowing your GenAI tools to address your customers’ needs quickly and efficiently.

 Additionally, grounding AI models with trusted enterprise data leads to fewer AI hallucinations for greater customer loyalty, satisfaction, and trust.

-Discover GenAI Data Fusion, the K2view RAG tool that
+Discover K2view GenAI Data Fusion,